mtwtkman/mi/README.md

 # Mi
-`mi` is a environemnt setup script for personal use.
+`mi` is a environment setup script for very personal use.

 This script depends on ArchLinux heavily.